underscoreio/essential-slick/src/pages/7-plain_sql.md

   sqlu"""UPDATE "message" SET "content" = CONCAT("content", $char)"""
 ~~~

-This gives us two benefits: the compiler will point out typos in variables names, but also the input is sanitized against SQL injection attacks.
+This gives us two benefits: the compiler will point out typos in variables names,
+but also the input is sanitized against [SQL injection attacks][link-wikipedia-injection].

 ### Updating with Custom Types